Tag: emotional connection

 How To Be A Hero

-How you feel about something is secondary to the fact that you’ve already decided—in advance—to act in alignment with your values.
+How you feel about something is secondary when you’ve already decided, in advance, to act in alignment with your values.

 That’s what makes a man grounded, powerful, and magnetic.